avivyefet/BI-final-project/README.md

-# End-To-End Business Intelligence solution
+# End-To-End Business Intelligence Solution
 ## Introduction
-This BI project focuses on creating a comprehensive solution for analyzing sales data within a Priority based ERP system.
-The project involves the development of an ETL process, a Data Warehouse, a Power BI data model, and the implementation of reports and dashboards.
+This BI project is dedicated to creating a comprehensive Business Intelligence solution tailored for Nespresso's sales department.
+The project encompasses the development of an ETL process, a Data Warehouse, a Power BI data model, and the implementation of reports and dashboards.

-## Project Goals:
+# The Data

-- Data Mart:
+The project is based on the adventureworks operational database

-Create a Data Mart for the company's sales department.
+# Project Goals:

-The Data Mart will encapsulate summarized data on company sales, along with detailed information on products, product categories, customers, branches, and salespeople.
+Data Mart:

-- Dashboard and Reports:
+Create a Data Mart for the company's sales department, encapsulating summarized data on company sales, along with detailed information on products, product categories, customers, branches, and salespeople.

-Develop an intuitive and informative dashboard featuring key performance indicators (KPIs) for efficient decision-making.
+Dashboard and Reports:
-Generate a set of insightful reports tailored for company management and sales department managers.
+Develop an interactive and informative dashboard that includes key performance indicators (KPIs) for effective decision making.
-The ultimate aim is to empower stakeholders with actionable insights, enhance overall performance, gain a competitive edge, derive strategic conclusions, and contribute to the overall augmentation of sales volumes.
+Produce a set of insightful reports tailored for company management and sales department managers.

-# Data mart Schema
+# Data Mart Schema
 Fact Sales: Detailed information about the orders.
 Dim Customer: Information about the company's customers.
 Dim Employee: Details about the salespeople.